mmistakes/minimal-mistakes/_posts/2021-01-06-what-is-interview-prep-and-why-you-need-it.md

 ---
 title: "What is Interview Prep And Why You Need It"
-author: "Abdul"
+permalink: /interview_prep/what_is_interview_prep_and_why_you_need_it
 layout: single
-permalink: /interview_prep/what_is_interview_prep_and_why_you_need_it
+author_profile: false
 sidebar:
   nav: "interview_prep"
-toc: true
+categories:
-category: interview_prep
+  - interview_prep
 tag:
   - Interview Prep
   - Job Opportunity